 The second ruthless businessman in as many episodes, and both of them in wheelchairs.
-One wonders at the script writers' neuroses...
+Makes you think at the script writers’ neuroses...

 a discounting war to end all wars! ..sorry.. holding the nation to ransom with nuclear weapons, the first being built into the basement of his central London store and detonated by the first person who wants a new washing machine on Monday morning.